CNugteren/CLBlast/README.md

 Further information on CLBlast is available through the following links:

 * A 20-minute presentation of CLBlast was given at the GPU Technology Conference in May 2017.
 A recording is available on the [GTC on-demand website](http://on-demand.gputechconf.com/gtc/2017/video/s7280-nugteren-clblast.mp4) (poor audio quality however) and a full slide-set is also available [as PDF](http://on-demand.gputechconf.com/gtc/2017/presentation/s7280-cedric-nugteren-clblast.pdf).
 * More in-depth information and experimental results are also available in a scientific paper titled [CLBlast: A Tuned OpenCL BLAS Library](https://arxiv.org/abs/1705.05249) (May 2017).
-For CLTune, see also the [CLTune: A Generic Auto-Tuner for OpenCL Kernels](https://arxiv.org/abs/1703.06503) paper.
+For CLTune, the inspiration for the included auto-tuner, see also the [CLTune: A Generic Auto-Tuner for OpenCL Kernels](https://arxiv.org/abs/1703.06503) paper.

 Support us